 MARDI GRAS KING AND QUEEN

 Arrive early for the parade you have selected.
-It’s usually cool and can be cold in February when the parades generally occur.
+It’s usually cool and cold in February when the parades generally occur.
 Activities are completed by Ash Wednesday.
 The weekend just before Ash Wednesday is the most active.
 If you miss a parade in one City, go to another.
 Don’t forget the special parades such as the Krew of Barkloxi for dogs in Biloxi.

 Don’t forget the food.
 Mardi Gras brings out special foods that are not typically available during the remainder of the year.
 Check out our article on this topic

-Want more information about Mardi Gras on the Mississippi Gulf Coast, click here to read this article: Mardi Gras Celebration 2025 on the Mississippi Gulf Coast.
+Want more information about Mardi Gras on the Mississippi Gulf Coast, click here to read this article: Mardi Gras Celebration 2026 on the Mississippi Gulf Coast.

 Podcast